adamacadamy/tutorialDocuments/students_meta/simon_estifanos_woldeyesus/markdown_lessons/code_challenge_1.md

 ## Document Structure

 - The document should include at least three sections with appropriate headings
-- Use a table of contents that links to each section.
+- Use a table of contents that links to each section.cd

 ## Text Formatting: